Full Time Faculty

 MDes University of Alberta, Canada

-Sandra Gabriele has been practicing and teaching design for over twenty-five years.
-She is a graduate of the Ontario College of Art and Design, Toronto, the Schule für Gestaltung Basel, and holds a MDes in Visual Communication Design from the University of Alberta.
-In professional practice, she has designed communications materials for a variety of clients: government organizations, corporations, small businesses and non-profit organizations, in both print and digital media.
-Her research interests are in the area of typography (legibility and the digital representation of large text collections) and information design (specifically, patient safety initiatives involving graphic design).
+Sandra Gabriele is an Associate Professor and the Director of the Master of Design Program.
+She attended Ontario College of Art in Toronto; School of Design (Schule für Gestaltung) in Basel and holds a MDes in Visual Communication Design from the University of Alberta and a MASc in Human Computer Interaction from Carleton University.
+In professional practice, she designed communications materials for a variety of clients: government organizations, corporations, small businesses and non-profit organizations in both print and digital media.
+Her research has a user-centred focus within the fields of human-computer interaction, patient safety, security and privacy and legibility in typography.

 email: Sandra Gabriele